 Got a chin-length haircut or even shorter?
 Not a big deal!
-You can still choose from cute, sassy or romantic hairstyles, provided that you keep in mind your strengths and weaknesses.
+You can still choose from cute, sassy or romantic hairstyles for short hair, provided that you keep in mind your strengths and weaknesses.
 Since an updo can change the balance of your usual hairstyle, think of the traits you want to keep hidden or, on the contrary, exposed.
-For example, make sure that the chosen updo take attention away from your cheeks if your face is round.
+For example, make sure that the chosen updo takes attention away from your cheeks if your face is round.
 You can get the desired effect by shifting the focus to the top of your head with the help of backcombing, for instance.
 Discuss this with your stylist beforehand to enjoy the result ultimately.

 This short bob looks absolutely awesome with the lifted top and subtle waves, mimicking a braid on one side.

 What a wonderful play of loops running down to the nape!
 And you can ignore those loose short pieces, since they are perfectly blended in this bohemian style.